arnaugm/WikiSearchKata/README.md

   - uri: "/search-results"
   ```

+## Tasks

-Our next task will be to extend the search functionality of the wiki with the following features:
+We'll extend the search functionality of the wiki with the following features:
 - **Where Used**: returns a results page with a list of pages referencing the given page.

   *Request*